 New leaves small and pale, not developing fully.
 Two possibilities: either the light is too dim, or the plant is root-bound and can’t push full-size growth.
 Check the drainage holes.
 If roots are circling, it’s time for a slightly larger pot.

 Leaf edges browning and crispy.
-Usually low humidity or direct sun catching the leaves at certain times of day.
+Usually low humidity, dry soil, fertilizer buildup, or direct sun catching the leaves at certain times of day.
 The pink sections go first because they have no chlorophyll buffer.
-A humidifier or repositioning away from strong direct rays usually sorts it.
+Flush the soil with plain water if you have fertilized heavily, then improve humidity or reposition away from strong direct rays.

 Lower leaves yellowing while upper growth looks fine.
-Almost always overwatering.
-Let the soil dry out more between waterings and check that the pot is actually draining properly.
+Usually overwatering or old leaves aging out.
+If more than one lower leaf yellows at once, let the soil dry out more between waterings and check that the pot is actually draining properly.

 No new growth at all for several weeks.
 Check the season first.
 Winter slowdown is completely normal.
 If it’s spring or summer with no movement, check warmth, light, and whether the roots are badly pot-bound.